Movies about Ireland

 Tristan (James Franco) is a British Cornish knight who falls in love with an Irish princess creating a Romeo & Juliet forbidden love scenario.

 The movie has several twists and highlight the Dark Ages conflicts between the Irish and British tribes.

-Another forbidden love story, this time highlighting the class system in Ireland.
+Another forbidden love story, Far and Away highlights the class system in Ireland.